Mykrobe-tools/mykrobe-atlas/docs/desktop.md

 $ yarn electron-dev
 ```

+You will see `Failed to load resource: net::ERR_CONNECTION_REFUSED` in the Electron window while the app compiles.

 After you see `webpack: Compiled successfully` in the terminal window, you may reload the view (View > Reload) in Electron to see the app.

 ## Build Predictor binaries